confluentinc/schema-registry/docs/deployment.rst

 Important Settings
 ^^^^^^^^^^^^^^^^^^

-Setting up a schema registry to span multiple datacenters just requires pointing all schema registry nodes to the same Zookeeper cluster (``kafkastore.connection.url``), and ensuring that each schema registry instance shares the same Zookeeper namespace (``schema.registry.zk.namespace``).

-Since the Confluent schema registry is designed to be a single master system, and only the master can make writes to the underlying Kafka logs, we have provided a setting called ``master.eligibility`` to provide control over which schema registry nodes are eligible to become master in case of re-election.
-For added insurance against data center failure, it is possible to replicate the underlying Kafka log data underlying to one or more additional data centers using MirrorMaker.

 ``kafkastore.connection.url``
 kafkastore.connection.url should be identical across all schema registry nodes.
+By sharing this setting, all Schema Registry instances will point to the same ZooKeeper cluster.

 ``schema.registry.zk.namespace``
 Namespace under which schema registry related metadata is stored in Zookeeper.
 This setting should be identical across all nodes in the same schema registry.

 ``master.eligibility``
 A schema registry server with ``master.eligibility`` set to false is guaranteed to remain a slave during any master election.
+Schema Registry instances in a "slave" data center should have this set to false, and Schema Registry instances local to the shared Kafka cluster should have this set to true.

 Setup
 ^^^^^

 pre mirror maker - want to create topic w/desired configs - uncleanleader, #replicas, where mirror maker runs

-Let's set up a simple example ...
-TBD

--         start_zk(config_dir + zk_a_config)
-        start_kafka(config_dir + broker_a_config)
-        start_sr(os.path.join(config_dir, sr_a_config))

-        print "Starting up colo B..."
-        start_zk(config_dir + zk_b_config)
-        start_kafka(config_dir + broker_b_config)
-        start_sr(os.path.join(config_dir, sr_b_before_flip))

-        cmd = "bin/kafka-topics.sh --zookeeper localhost:2171 --topic _schemas --create --partitions 1 --replication-factor 1 --config unclean.leader.election.enable=false"
-        run_cmd([cmd])
-        time.sleep(1)

-        start_mirror(config_dir + mirror_consumer_config, config_dir + mirror_producer_config, whitelist="_schemas")

 Run book
 ^^^^^^^^